DataVirtualizationByExample/DVWorkshop/dv-docker/README.md

 		$ cd dv-docker
 		$ docker run -P -d -t jbossdv600

-You can then run **docker attach** or **docker logs** to get the logs at any time.
+This will run the jbossdv600 container and starts automatically JBoss Data Virtualization, PostgreSQL, MySQL and MongoDB.
+You can then run **docker attach $containerID** or **docker logs -f $containerID**  to get the logs at any time.

 Run **docker ps** to see all the running containers or **docker inspect $containerID** to view the IP address and details of a container.

-The run.sh sript will start the databases MySQL, PostgreSQL MongoDB and JBoss Data Virtualization 6.0.0.GA.

 ## Experimenting
 To spin up a shell in the JBoss Data Virtualization containers try: